bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-3/report.md

 ### Hardware

-Below is a diagram of the wiring setup for the fitness tracker:
+Below is a diagram of the wiring setup for the fitness tracker.
+Each sensor uses 3.3v from the ESP32 and the battery monitor and thermistor use the ADC pins.
+The LED are connected using 220 ohm resistors to GPIO pins.
+Finally, the accelerometer uses SDA and SCL pins to communicate over I2C.

 ![wiring diagram]()